itsToggle/plex_debrid/README.md

 >  <summary><b><u>Plex watchlists:</u></b></summary>
 >
 >  - The Plex Watchlist and the Discover feature are only available for accounts that are linked to an email address - so no managed accounts.
->  - To allow content download by yourself and other users that youve invited to your Plex Home, create a new user by navigation to '/Settings/Content Services/Plex/Plex users/Edit/Add user'.
+>  - To allow content download from inside any plex client by yourself and other users, create a new user by navigation to '/Settings/Content Services/Plex/Plex users/Edit/Add user'.
 >  - You and the users you've added can now browse the Discover part of Plex and download content by adding it to the Plex Watchlist.
->  - If you choose ypur plex library as your library service, your *entire* Plex Library (including shares) is checked before downloading anything and the script will avoid duplicate downloads.
-To limit this library check to specific library sections, navigate to '/Settings/Content Services/Plex/Plex library check/Edit'
 >  - If you want to delete something from your Plex server, make sure that you've removed it from your Watchlist first.
 Otherwise the script will see that its in your watchlist and not on your server and will simply download it again.
 >  - By default, movies that you add to your Plex Watchlist are removed automatically once they are downloaded and shows stay in the Watchlist, because only shows that are in the Watchlist are monitored for newly released episodes.
 You can change which media type/s should be automatically removed from your watchlist by navigating to '/Settings/Content Services/Plex/Plex auto remove'
 >  - The script tries its best to avoid downloading unwanted (e.g. sample) files.
 If samples still show up on plex, you can create a .plexignore file and add it to the mounts parent directory (more info [here](https://support.plex.tv/articles/201381883-special-keyword-file-folder-exclusion/)).
 >  - The Plex Watchlist of your specified users will polled for changes every 5 seconds, which is when it will try to find newly added content.
 >  - The Plex Watchlist will be updated entirely every 30 minutes, which is when it will try to find newly released episodes from watchlisted series.
 This is only done every 30 minutes, because building the whole watchlist can take more than a minute, depending on the amount of shows you have in there.
 >  - If you dont want to download a specific episode or season of a show, navigate to that show in the discovery feature and mark the episodes/seasons that you want to ignore as 'watched'.
-The watch status inside the discovery feature is not connected to the watch status inside your libraries.
+The watch status inside the discovery feature is not connected to the watch status inside your libraries (by default).
->  - When some content could repeatedly not be downloaded, it will be marked as 'watched' in the Discovery feature of the first specified user.
+>  - When some plex watchlisted content could repeatedly not be downloaded, it will be marked as 'watched' in the Discovery feature of the first specified user.
 This will cause the scraper to ignore the content, until its marked as 'unwatched' again.
+>  - You can connect plex_debrid to trakt.tv to get more accurate release dates and times for your content.
 >  - You can explore and remove ignored content in the main menu.
 >
 ></details>